F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ![](../images/DISM-7.png)

 Windows is now installed.
-It should be recognized as "EFI Boot" or "Windows" with a Boot Camp icon in the OCLP Bootpicker.
+It should be recognized as "EFI Boot" or "Windows" with a Boot Camp icon in the OCLP Boot Picker.

 :::warning

 After the boot files are created, **DO NOT** reboot if you are using a MacPro4,1, MacPro5,1, or Xserve3,1 system!
-A bug in the Windows bootloader exists that will completely brick the system if it is loaded through the stock bootpicker.
-See the "Installation: Removing the Windows option from the stock bootpicker" section for a workaround.
+A bug in the Windows bootloader exists that will completely brick the system if it is loaded through the stock Boot Picker.
+See the "Installation: Removing the Windows option from the stock Boot Picker" section for a workaround.

 :::

-### Installation: Removing the Windows option from the stock bootpicker
+### Installation: Removing the Windows option from the stock Boot Picker

-Removing the Windows boot option from the stock bootpicker is **HIGHLY RECOMMENDED** on MacPro4,1, MacPro5,1, and Xserve3,1 systems in order to prevent Secure Boot NVRAM corruption and bricking.
+Removing the Windows boot option from the stock Boot Picker is **HIGHLY RECOMMENDED** on MacPro4,1, MacPro5,1, and Xserve3,1 systems in order to prevent Secure Boot NVRAM corruption and bricking.

 Start up a command prompt window in the Windows Setup environment by running `cmd`.

 Next, enter the EFI Folder by running `C:`, substituting "C" for the EFI Partition Drive Letter.
 Then run `cd EFI` to enter the EFI Partition.
-Then, run `rmdir Boot /S /Q` to remove the boot files that can be detected by the stock Bootpicker.
+Then, run `rmdir Boot /S /Q` to remove the boot files that can be detected by the stock Boot Picker.
 The OCLP Picker will still be able to detect and boot Windows.

 ![](../images/DISM-8.png)